 Mergers and Acquisitions

-The vast majority of all mergers and acquisitions involve privately held entities.
-At Barlow Garsek & Simon, LLP, we handle mergers and acquisitions the businesses being bought and sold range in value from several million dollars to business and asset values ranging into potentially billions of dollars.
+At Barlow Garsek & Simon, LLP, we handle mergers and acquisitions involving relatively small business where the assets are sold for less than a million dollars to business and asset values ranging into potentially billions of dollars.
 There can be many reasons to go forward with the purchase or sale of a business.
 A company might benefit by teaming with the management of another business or it might achieve an increase in its market share.
 The combination might also improve channels of delivery for the parties to the transaction, helping them compete more effectively.
 Or, there may be estate planning or retirement motives.
-In deciding whether or not to proceed with a merger or acquisition, business owners keep in mind that a business combination could be structured in a number of functionally identical ways, but that different structures can generate different sets of legal protections for owners and creditors.
-Also, there are both state and federal regulations, securities laws, intellectual property protections, potential antitrust issues, financing, and a range of other legal issues that occur in a complex transaction.
+There is no cookie cutter approach to the sale or purchase of a business.
+We help clients address industry, state, and federal regulations, securities laws, intellectual property protections, potential antitrust issues, financing, and a range of other legal issues that occur in a complex transaction.
 We work closely with clients to process potential mergers and acquisitions from the beginning stages and help guide clients through the closing of a sale.

 Attorneys practicing in this practice group are: